ElmerIwyze/WyzeSecureApi/IMPLEMENTATION-SUMMARY.md

 # WyzeSecure - HttpOnly Cookie Authentication Implementation

 ## Overview
 Implemented secure, Netflix-style authentication using HttpOnly cookies with phone number + OTP verification.
-The system uses a Lambda Authorizer to validate JWT tokens from cookies instead of a proxy Lambda pattern.
+The system uses a Lambda Authorizer to validate JWT tokens from cookies.

 ---